Doyen of style Udayshanth Fernando, known for his Paradise Road lifestyle concept stores, speaks frankly about his past, present and future.

 The lamps, the colour of the pool, the sculptures on the walls, were all designed by me, I did not let anyone interfere with what I chose.
 One might find some things provocative, I don’t really mind, I like to be provocative!

-Today I travel to the best fairs in Europe.
+To the Present Today I travel to the best fairs in Europe.
 I go to Ambiente, in Frankfurt, Germany, Maison et Objet in Paris and I visit fairs in other parts of Asia as well.
 Price has never been a factor to me, I simply buy what I like and what I like has worked for me.

 My older daughter, is today a confirmed and respected interior designer and my younger daughter is at the École hôtelière de Lausanne.